Saltash Town Council - Cllr Vacancies / Elections

 - Represent the views of the community at district and county level feeding in the views of residents and ensuring the community is aware of issues that will affect them.

-- Attending Saltash Town Council committee meetings and others as required.
+- Attend Saltash Town Council committee meetings and others as required.

 - Attend ceremonial functions such as civic parades and Remembrance Day.